-A rigid pipe coupling is a very short length of pipe that connects two pipes of solid material such as steel or copper to one another and keeps continuity between them.
+A rigid pipe coupling is a very short length of pipe that connects two pipes of a solid material such as steel or copper to one another and keeps continuity between them.
 They have a socket at one end of them (some have a socket at both ends) which allows the pipes to be joined.
 Stainless steel pipes need to be welded onto pipe couplings, while rigid pipe couplings made of brass or copper have to be soldered on, or brazed.
 When installed correctly rigid pipe couplings have no flexibility whatsoever and are able to resist torsion or flexural loads.
 Some steel pipe couplings include visible features or equipment like pressure release or shutoff valves, flow meters, which make installation easier, or inspection access openings.

 If rigid pipe couplings are right for you, you can request a quote online.
-Please feel free to give us a call if you would like any additional information regarding high quality rigid pipe couplings from Detroit Nipple Works!
+Please feel free to give us a call if you would like any additional information regarding high-quality rigid pipe couplings.
 1-888-698-7888.